alexlawrence/declarative/README.md

 when applying the mapping.
 The **callback** function is called for every match of the mapping when applied.
 Parameters for the callback are the DOM element, the type without the prefix and the options as an object.

-Applying the above mapping to the whole DOM is done by writing the following:
+Applying the defined mapping to the whole DOM can easily be done with:

 ```javascript
 declarative.apply('counter').to(document);